 The Other Adjustments included adjustments and reclassifications on our Consolidated Balance Sheets as of December 31, 2022, and December 31, 2021, that had no impact on stockholders' equity.
 We reclassified derivative investments that resulted in a decrease to derivative investments of \$142 million, a decrease to other assets of \$70 million and a decrease to other liabilities of \$212 million as of December 31, 2022.
-We reclassified derivative investments that resulted in a decrease to derivative investments of \$260 million and a decrease to other liabilities of \$200 million and a decrease to other 31, 2021.
+We reclassified derivative investments that resulted in a decrease to other assets of \$760 million, an increase to derivative investments of \$260 million and a decrease to other liabilities of \$500 million as of December 31, 2021.